Science

 Presentation

-Computer Science: L1 in the Computer Science Portal
+Computer Science Major: L1 in the Computer Science Portal

-The computer science bachelor's degree provides students with a general education in computer science, covering both the theoretical and fundamental aspects and the applied and practical aspects of this discipline.
-It is aimed at students wishing to go on to longer studies in computer science in a Master's program, or to shorter studies in a professional license.
+The computer science degree offers students a general education in computer science, covering both the theoretical and fundamental aspects as well as the applied and practical aspects of this discipline.
+It is intended for students who wish to pursue a master's degree in computer science or a shorter professional degree.

-Three courses are available in the first year:
+Three tracks are available in the first year:

-1. EEA pathway: with a focus on electronics in the first year,
+1. EEA course: with electronic coloring in the first year,

-2. SNV pathway: with a bioinformatics emphasis in the first year,
+2. SNV course: with bioinformatics coloring in the first year,

-3. Refresher course: including refresher courses in the first semester and merging with the EEA course in the second semester.
+3. Refresher Course: includes refresher courses in the first semester and merges with the EEA course in the second semester.

-From the second year onwards, all students follow the same curriculum.
+Starting in the second year, all students take the same courses.

 Read more